grandrea/crosslinking-ms-tutorial/README.md

 Using the box to select "frac6" and "frac9", check out if there is a difference in number of crosslinks, charge state and precursor mass of earlier chromatographic fractions and latter ones.

 What consequences does this have for experimental design?

+In the uplad tab, go to "sequence metadata" and upload the file XXX.csv.
+In the "annotation" tab at the top, toggle annotations on.
+You should now see domais highlighted on the sequence.

+In this case, we used a custom sequence annotation file, as our proteins are recombinant and we searched with an in-house sequence file containing the tags.
+For proteins with uniprot IDs in the sequence file headers, xiview will automatically download this information from uniprot.

+#### Working with PDB files
+Upload the file "state 3.pdb" from the course package. in view, select the 3d viewer.
+In the "annotation" tab at the top, toggle off the domains and select "PDB aligned region".
+What do you notice?
+Which protein is missing from the experimental structure?

+Let's look at the 3d structure now.
+To check if the crosslinks are satisfied by this model, open "view", "legends and colors" and then color the crosslinks by distance.
+Let's set satisfied up to 25 angstrom, borderline 25-30 and violated over 30 angstrom.
+Go back to the 3d viewer.
+What do you see?
+You can also toggle between all crosslinks and heteromeric only.

+For a more quantitative overview, check the histogram tab and plot by distance, or the scatterplot tab and plot crosslink score vs distance.

+#### Exporting to other programs